scerelli/pigro.me/src/content/blog/teaching-journey-part-1.md

 <br />

 This year marked a pivotal change in my life: I decided to dedicate some of my time to teaching, "stepping away" from the digital world to engage directly with the generations that will shape the world when I will be an old man.
-My initiative isn't about becoming an influencer or a content creator, but about making a tangible difference in a local school in the city I live, Turin (Italy), working with children who may not have the same opportunities I was fortunate enough to have and in a political system that does everything in their power to go against the youngest generations.
+My initiative isn't about becoming an influencer or a content creator, but it is about making a tangible difference in a local school in the city where I live, Turin (Italy), working with children who may not have the same opportunities I was fortunate enough to have and in a political system that does everything in its power to go against the youngest generations.

 <br />

 Starting with a single fourth-grade class, I aim to recreate the sense of wonder I felt as a child.
-Our journey, that I will shape up together with my co-pilots: the students and teachers, will encompass hands-on experiences with computers, an exploration of computational thinking, and an understanding of the significant role we play in using and shaping up technology.
+The journey,  I will shape up together with my co-pilots students and teachers, will encompass hands-on experiences with computers, an exploration of computational thinking, and an understanding of the significant role we play in using and shaping up technology.
 This project is not just about teaching; it's about sharing a journey of discovery, responsibility, and creativity.

 <br />

-I must extend my heartfelt gratitude to Maestra Giorgia and Elena, that believed in this project and without whom this journey would not have been possible.
-Their support has not only enabled this initiative, but has also made it a transformative experience for both the students and me.
+I must extend my heartfelt gratitude to Maestra Giorgia and Elena, that who believed in this project and without whom this journey would not have been possible.
+Their support not only has enabled this initiative, but has also made it a transformative experience for both the students and myself.
 Through this blog, I plan to document our experiences, challenges, and achievements.
-The ultimate goal is to create an open and free framework for anyone wishing to embark on a similar venture, be it with their children, students, or for personal enrichment.
+The ultimate goal is to create an open and free framework for anyone who wishes to embark on a similar venture, be it either with their children, students, or for personal enrichment.

 I hope you'll choose to accompany me on this journey, where the real adventure lies in sharing  for growing.
-I eagerly await your feedback and insights as we embark on this path.
+I eagerly await your feedback and your insights as we embark on this path.